w-A-L-L-e/sine_scrolly/README.md

 # sine_scrolly

-Amiga style sine scroll demo written in a few hours using C++ and SDL2 (only tested on linux)
+Amiga 90s style sine scroll demo written in C++ using SDL2 (only tested on linux).

 Some links and packages used